jkwakman/Open-Cookie-Database/README.md

 # How to contribute

 All contributions are gratefully received.
-To contribute to the Open Cookie Database, please follow these steps:
+To contribute to the Open Cookie Database, please follow the following [contribution guide](docs/CONTRIBUTING.md).
-1. Fork the repository
-2. Add your cookie to the [open-cookie-database.csv](open-cookie-database.csv) file.
-Please make sure the information is as accurate and complete as possible.
-3. For the ID column, we use randomly generated UUIDs.
-You can generate a random UUID using any library or online tool.
-4. Commit your changes
-5. Submit a pull request

 # Category Descriptions